All posts

 1. The UI showing the bad behavior (rectangle around the broken element)

-2. The Network tab showing the failed request (step marker on the request, rectangle around the response)
+2. The Network tab showing the failed request (step number on the request, rectangle around the response)

-3. The Console showing the error stack (highlighter over the error line)
+3. The Console showing the error stack (highlight over the error line)

 Three captures, three toasts in the stack, paste in order.
 One coherent bug report.